El Paso Chihuahuas: Coming to El Paso

 On July 30, 2012, the Pacific Coast League gave preliminary approval to MountainStar Sports Group to buy the Padres, with the intent to relocate the franchise to El Paso for the 2014 season.
 The deal was approved on September 17, 2012, pending approval for a ballpark by the city council.
 Ballpark approval was made on September 18, with the mayor deciding not to veto the deal.
 The final sale of the Padres to MountainStar Sports was approved on September 26, 2012.

 A name-the-team contest was held to decide the team's nickname.
 Finalists were Aardvarks, Buckaroos, Chihuahuas, Desert Gators, and Sun Dogs.
 The winning name was submitted by Shae Vierra.
 On October 22, 2013, the Chihuahuas name, logo and colors were announced.
 The name is a reference to the Chihuahuan Desert encompassing the area.
 The team logo is a growling chihuahua dog.
+In 2014, the team adopted a chihuahua dog from the American Humane Society and allowed fans to vote for her name by donating one dollar to the Humane Society.
+The winning name was Lola.

 Due to construction delays at the site of Southwest University Park, the Chihuahuas played their first 24 games of the 2014 season on the road, including a four-game series against the Reno Aces that was moved from El Paso to Tucson.
 The home opener finally took place on April 28, a 2–1 loss to the Fresno Grizzlies.

+in 2014, the team wore a jersey design featuring a photograph of the face of a chihuahua dog.
+The jersey design received widespread and was described as the "best jersey in sports" by USA Today.
+The jersey design was used again for an event in 2023, and the game-worn ones were sold at auction for charity.

 On September 17, 2016, the Chihuahuas plated a run in the 11th inning to defeat the Oklahoma City Dodgers 4–3 to claim the El Paso's first ever PCL championship in just the franchise's third year of existence.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Chihuahuas were organized into the Triple-A West.
 El Paso ended the season in fifth place in the Eastern Division with a 46–74 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 El Paso finished the tournament tied for 13th place with a 5–5 record.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.